 Healthcare on the Isle of ManResidents of the Isle of Man enjoy comprehensive healthcare which is free at the point of contact.
-The Isle of Man National Health Service (NHS) provides a full range of services, from hospitals to district nursing.
+The Isle of Man National Health Service (Manx Care) provides a full range of services, from hospitals to district nursing.

 When relocating to the Island, new residents should register with a General Practitioner in the area where they live.
 There are 14 GP practices across the Island with an average of 1,900 patients per GP.

 Patients from the UK who are temporarily residents here, on holiday or working for a period less than 3 months, are able to register with a GP.
 Temporary residents from the EU or further afield may be charged for seeing the GP.
 The Manx Emergency Doctor Service (MEDS) provides back-up service when the GP practices are closed.

 Hospitals & Acute Healthcare